purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

 ## Need a Quick Overview of Statistics?

-Read this article from Statistics Solutions: [https://www.statisticssolutions.com/common-statistical-formulas](https://www.statisticssolutions.com/common-statistical-formulas)
+Read this article from [https://www.statisticssolutions.com/common-statistical-formulas](Statistics Solutions.)

 ## Dummy Data to work with